Wistron to invest Rs 5,000 crore and Foxconn Rs 2,500 crore under an incentive package

-Wistron has applied to the government to invest Rs 5,000 crore and Foxconn Rs 2,500 crore under an incentive package that will likely give these companies benefits of Rs 1,000 crore and Rs 500 crore, respectively, ET reported.
+As per reports,Wistron has proposed to invest Rs 5,000 crore and Foxconn Rs 2,500 crore under an incentive package that will likely give them benefits of Rs 1,000 crore and Rs 500 crore, respectively.

 Foxconn plans to support higher levels of manufacturing of existing clients such as Xiaomi and Nokia phones.